plaidml/tpp-mlir/README.md

-# TPP Sandbox
+# TPP MLIR

-This is an experiment in using MLIR to automatically select the best [Tensor Processing Primitives](https://arxiv.org/abs/2104.05755) for ML models.
+This is an experiment in using MLIR to automatically select the best [Tensor Processing Primitives](https://arxiv.org/abs/2104.05755) for linear algebra.

-This repository contains an out-of-tree [MLIR](https://mlir.llvm.org/) dialect as well as an `opt`-like tool to operate on that dialect.
+This repository contains an out-of-tree [MLIR](https://mlir.llvm.org/) dialect as well as an `opt`-like tool to operate on that dialect and a `runner`-like tool to execute and benchmark MLIR kernels.

 It also contains the recipes to use [LIBXSMM](https://github.com/libxsmm/libxsmm) from inside MLIR and can be used by other tools to drive our passes.

-There's [work in progress](https://github.com/iree-org/iree/tree/tpp) inside [IREE](https://iree-org.github.io/iree/) to use this sandbox's work on their pipeline.
+There's [work in progress](https://github.com/iree-org/iree/tree/tpp) inside [IREE](https://iree-org.github.io/iree/) to use this work on their pipeline.

+This repository was previously called `tpp-sandbox`.
+If you have a checkout with the previous name, please follow [these instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/renaming-a-repository) to rename the remote locally.

 ## Build Status